apache/treasurer-site/content/pages/investment_policy.md

 decisions that impact The Apache Software Foundation’s investable assets.
 The Board must ensure that appropriate policies governing the management of the portfolio(s) are in place and that these policies are being effectively implemented.
-In doing so, the Board sets and approves the Investment Policy Statement and delegates responsibility for the management of these funds to the Treasurer.
+The Board sets and approves the Investment Policy Statement and delegates responsibility for the management of these funds to the Treasurer.
 Based on the advice and recommendations of the Treasurer, the Board shall:
-* adopt an investment strategy that addresses the organization's operating needs while reflecting the long-term risk-adjusted return objectives of the endowment.
+* adopt an investment strategy that addresses the organization's operating needs while reflecting the long-term, risk-adjusted return objectives of the endowment.

 ### Treasurer